CJamesKeller/Elemental/readme.md

 # Elemental VSCode Theme

+## NOTE

+Owing to some difficulty I ran into while packaging this as an published theme, I recommend copying over the `.vscode/settings.json` file to try it out!
+Feedback is welcome.

+Still need to get this properly published yet.

 ## Purpose

 This theme is meant to enable greater speed of comprehension by connecting the syntax colors with the four elements,